The Finale (Will & Grace)

-The episode was written by series creators and executive producers David Kohan and Max Mutchnick, and directed by James Burrows.
+The episode was written by series creators and executive producers David Kohan and Max Mutchnick and directed by James Burrows.
 Filming took place at CBS Studio Center in Studio City, California in April 2006.
 The cast members took the news about the show ending well, but they became emotional as the final scene was being filmed.
 NBC heavily promoted the finale, and the main cast members appeared on The Oprah Winfrey Show and The Today Show to bid farewell.
 An hour-long series retrospective, "Say Goodnight Gracie", featuring interviews with the cast, crew, and guest stars, preceded the hour-long series finale.

 Since airing, "The Finale" has received mixed reviews from television critics.
 Within the series continuity, when Will & Grace began its ninth season 11 years after this episode aired, the events of "The Finale" were retconned out of existence.
-Neither Will nor Grace ever had children, Karen did not divorce Stan, and Jack never married Beverly Leslie; the entire episode was said to have been a dream of Karen's.
+Neither Will nor Grace ever had children, Karen did not divorce Stan, and Jack never married Beverley Leslie; the entire episode was said to have been a dream of Karen's.

 Plot

 Grace Adler (Debra Messing), heavily pregnant, is having bizarre dreams of the future in which she and her gay friend and roommate Will Truman (Eric McCormack) are an old couple raising their child.
 In her dream, Jack McFarland (Sean Hayes) is married to actor Kevin Bacon, and Karen Walker (Megan Mullally)—who has not aged (her explanation: "Money")—is now in a relationship with her maid Rosario Salazar (Shelley Morrison).
 In Grace's real life, however, her relationship with Will is complicated.
 Grace is not sure if she wants to spend the rest of her life living with Will.
-When her ex-husband Marvin "Leo" Markus (Harry Connick, Jr.) shows up and proposes to her—unaware she is pregnant with his child—she immediately accepts.
-Will feels betrayed, and stops speaking to her.
+When her ex-husband Marvin "Leo" Markus (Harry Connick Jr.) shows up and proposes to her—unaware she is pregnant with his child—she immediately accepts.
+Will feels betrayed and stops speaking to her.

 Two years later, Grace moves with Leo to Rome and lives there for a year.
 They then move back to New York City, where they raise their daughter, Laila.
 Will and Vince D'Angelo (Bobby Cannavale) have since reconciled, and are raising a son, Ben.
 Karen and Jack grow tired of the fact that Will and Grace are not speaking with each other, so they lure them to the same place and force them to make up.
 The four meet at Will and Vince's apartment, and even though Will and Grace have a pleasant evening together, they find that too much has changed between them, and drift apart.